DFEAGILEDEVOPS/MTC/vsoBuildServer.md

 ### PATH updates

 If you ever update PATH this will not automatically be reflected in VSO agent metadata.
-The workaround is to run run the following...
+The workaround is to run the following...

 ``` bash
 # update the vso PATH metadata